About the Symposium

 Take advantage of the opportunity to gain information, solutions, and inspiration for the whole team.

-The PDW and RPS Residency Education Symposium is designed to provide family medicine residency team members with high quality continuing professional development, practical strategies for improving residency education, and a better understanding of how to maintain compliance with the current and changing graduate medical education accreditation systems and standards involving family medicine rules, regulations, and policies.
+The PDW and RPS Residency Education Symposium is designed to provide family medicine residency team members with practical strategies for improving residency education, implementing change, and a better understanding of how to maintain compliance with the current and changing graduate medical education accreditation systems and standards involving family medicine rules, regulations, and policies.
 This national conference is for the entire residency team.

 No matter which residency program role you represent, everyone can attend both PDW and RPS.